• Skip to primary navigation

 You only need a few ingredients to make these easy gummies:

 As a heads up, if you don’t already have elderberry liquid or gelatin on hand – feel free to order directly from NOW Foods with my coupon code to stock up.
-Use code CHRISSYNOW10 and you’ll get $10 off your purchase of $40 or more.
+Use code CHRISSY and you’ll get 20% off any purchase.

 To make this elderberry gummies recipe, you’ll start by mixing your elderberry liquid with the honey in a bowl.
 Then whisk in the gelatin.